 - Disability insurance

 - Equipment (stethoscopes, lab coats, etc.)

 - Home Office Deduction (be sure to follow the IRS guidelines carefully)

 These deductions help reduce your income, thus saving you in taxes.
-For example, assume a relief veterinarian who files as single earns $120,000 from their relief vet work.
-This puts them in the 24% marginal tax bracket in 2021.
+For example, assume a relief veterinarian who files as single earns $120,000 from their relief vet work and are in the 24% marginal tax bracket.

 During the year, they incur the following eligible deductible expenses: